 A conventional investor mindset would be to imitate the professionals, but there is little hope in beating them at there own game.
 The sensible alternative is employ to unconventional approaches.
-Given some assumed shortcomings regarding the typified approaches of professional investors, an enterprising retail investor might adopt a more holistic sense of petroleum resource economics in order to more fully appreciate the true worth of upstream assets.
+Given some assessed shortcomings about typified approaches to capital allocation, an enterprising investor might adopt a more holistic sense of petroleum resource economics in order to more fully appreciate the true worth of upstream assets.
 As I previously mentioned, successful exploration outfits seem to be under-regarded even by sophisticated investors.
-Here are a few more potential institutional inefficiencies to consider:
+Here are a few more areas of potential inefficiency to consider:

 - Institutions rely mostly on reserve-based metrics for upstream valuation and lending; reported reserves are mostly an accounting tool used to justify current valuations and are therefore an ineffective proxy for actual value (more generally, industry-specific metrics are generally inferior to traditional value metrics in predicting future equity returns);

 - Many investors are myopic when it comes to dealing with uncertainty, typically relying on a single price deck when in fact price evolutions are virtually indistinguishable from a stochastic process — Fooled by Randomness seems apropos;